Viola Frey: Iconography

 Viola Frey's oeuvre is rich in iconography which she used to represent autobiographical, cultural and art history markers.
 Viola Frey collected mass-produced figurines at local California flea markets, the images of which she used repeatedly in her career.
 These figurines were often re-cast in clay slip for use in her bricolage and sculpture.
 Common figurines found throughout her artwork are the rooster, Venus de Milo, The Three Graces, Grecian urns, Wedgwood pottery, Asian figurines, articulated male and female toys, and a menagerie of animals.
 She also invented a family of unique stylized figures for her large-scale sculpture, paintings and pastels.
 These include men-in-suits, grandmothers, self-portraits and nude figures taken directly from life drawing sessions.

 Recognition

 The recipient of two National Endowment for the Arts fellowships and an American Craft Council fellow, Frey was also presented with the Award of Honor in Sculpture from the San Francisco Arts Commission.
 She was also awarded an honorary doctorate in fine art from the California College of Arts and Crafts, Oakland.
 Her work, Untitled V Family (Humpty Dumpty), was acquired by the Smithsonian American Art Museum as part of the Renwick Gallery's 50th Anniversary Campaign.

+Legacy

+Near the end of her life, Frey partnered with artist Squeak Carnwath and her husband, Gary Knecht, to establish the Artists' Legacy Foundation.
+After her death in 2004, the foundation received her artwork, archives and reference materials, and funds to support the stewardship of her legacy.
+The Artists' Legacy Foundation also supports living artists through educational programs and the Artist Award.

+Frey's life, work, and historical context has been more deeply explored in the publication Viola Frey: Artist's Mind/Studio/World, published in 2024.
+In a review of the book, art critic Sarah Hotchkiss explained its premise: "How do interior and exterior forces shape a life’s work — and what kind of thrilling slippage can take place between the mind, studio and world?"